jvalkeal/spring-security-pat/README.md

 The PAT Token Introspection Endpoint works similarly to OAuth2’s introspection endpoint.

-The introspection endpoint is a PAT endpoint that takes a parameter representing an PAT token and returns a JSON document representing the meta information surrounding the token, including whether this token is currently active.
+The introspection endpoint is a PAT endpoint that takes a parameter representing a PAT token and returns a JSON document representing the meta information surrounding the token, including whether this token is currently active.

-The introspection endpoint MUST be protected by a transport-layer security mechanism such as it is protected by an OAuth intospection endpoint in the spesification.
+The introspection endpoint MUST be protected by a transport-layer security mechanism, such as it is protected by an OAuth introspection endpoint in the specification.

-> **_NOTE:_**  It probably doesn't make sense to come up with PAT related spesification to protect endpoint and thus we should assume endpoint can be protected with same way than OAuth own introspection endpoint is protected.
+> **_NOTE:_**  It probably doesn't make sense to come up with PAT-related specification to protect the endpoint and thus we should assume the endpoint can be protected the same way as OAuth's own introspection endpoint is protected.
 Essentially out of scope for this spec.

 #### Introspection Request